backand/docs/source/includes/_common_use_cases.md

 You can supply a query string parameter named 'filter' to filter your objects during fetch.
 This could be useful in developm situations, or as a part of a UI with search functionality, allowing your users to see whatever they wish.
 You can either create a filter with NoSQL syntax (see [NoSQL Query Language](http://docs.backand.com/?javascript#nosql-query-language) for syntax), or with JSON containing a field name, an operator, and a value:

-See [getting a list of objects](http://docs.backand.com/en/latest/apidocs/apidescription/index.html#list-of-objects) for full details on filters.
+See [the getList function](http://docs.backand.com/#getlist) for full details on filters.

 #### Predefined Filter

 Sometimes, for security reasons you may want to enforce partial reading of object data, usually based upon the current user or their role.
 This can be accomplished on the server-side using a Predefined Filter.
 Predefined Filters can be found in the Security tab of each object.
 They act as a SQL 'where' condition.
 Filters are combined using the 'AND' operator.
 You can write the filter using either a SQL statement or the NoSQL Query Language reading of partial data, usually depending on the current user or current user role.
 The option to force it from the server side is called Predefined Filter and you can find it at the Security tab of each object.
 The predefined filter acts as a SQL where statement condition.
 If you add additional filter that were described above then they will be added with an "AND" logic.
-You can write the predefined filter either as a SQL statement or as a [NoSQL Query Language](../apidocs/nosql_query_language/NoSQL_Query_Language) statement.
+You can write the predefined filter either as a SQL statement or as a [NoSQL Query Language](http://docs.backand.com/?javascript#nosql-query-language) statement.

 ### Queries and On Demand Actions

 So far we have discussed how to read objects that were defined in the database model.
 To create custom data structures, we can use Queries and On Demand Actions.
-Queries are identical to SQL database queries but you can write them using NoSQL syntax (see [NoSQL Query Language](../apidocs/nosql_query_language/NoSQL_Query_Language) for more details).
+Queries are identical to SQL database queries but you can write them using NoSQL syntax (see [NoSQL Query Language](http://docs.backand.com/?javascript#nosql-query-language) for more details).
 With On Demand Actions, you can orchestrate any structure that you want using javascript on the server side.
 You can request model objects, queries, or other on demand actions.
-See [On Demand Actions Javascript Code](http://docs.backand.com/en/latest/apidocs/customactions/index.html#server-side-javascript-code) for more information.
+See [On Demand Actions  - Server-Side Javascript Code](http://docs.backand.com/?javascript#custom-actions) for more information.

 #### Pagination
 ```SQL